Cascina Fontana Current Releases

 Barolo Castilgione Falletto

-2013 will be the first commercial release of a Barolo by Mario with only fruit sourced form Castilgione Falletto.
+2013 was the first commercial release of a Barolo by Mario with only fruit sourced form Castilgione Falletto.
 Mario's family is from Castiglione Falletto and that connection was the inspiration behind producing a Barolo from just his crus in Castilione Falletto.